Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Abstract

 \section{Abstract}

-In this paper, we establish orbital stability results of \textit{cnoidal} periodic waves for the cubic nonlinear Klein-Gordon and Schr\"odinger equations.
-The spectral analysis for the corresponding linearized operator is established by using the Floquet theory and a Morse Index Theorem.
-First, we prove that the cnoidal waves for the cubic Klein-Gordon equation are orbitally unstable as a direct application of Grillakis, Shatah and Strauss' theory.
-The orbital stability of cnoidal waves for the Schr\"odinger equation is established by constructing a suitable Lyapunov functional restricted to the associated zero mean energy space.
+In this paper, we establish orbital stability results for \textit{cnoidal} periodic waves of the cubic nonlinear Klein-Gordon and Schrödinger equations in the energy space restricted to zero mean periodic functions.
+More precisely, for one hand, we prove that the cnoidal waves of the cubic Klein-Gordon equation are orbitally unstable as a direct application of the theory developed by Grillakis, Shatah, and Strauss.
+On the other hand, we show that the cnoidal waves for the Schrödinger equation are orbitally stable by constructing a suitable Lyapunov functional restricted to the associated zero mean energy space.
+The spectral analysis of the corresponding linearized operators, restricted to the periodic Sobolev space consisting of zero mean periodic functions, is performed using the Floquet theory and a Morse Index Theorem.